Founder & CEO

 Olivia completed her studies in NSW, graduating with degrees in Arts (English Literature and Behavioural Science), Psychology and Publishing.

 Lydia loves creating content.
-Be it professionally for clients, for a variety of online publications on subjects ranging from sport to feminism, or the blog she writes with her identical twin sister, she’s never happier than when she’s tapping away on a new story with a coffee by her side.
+Be it professionally for clients or for a variety of online publications on subjects ranging from sport to feminism, she’s never happier than when she’s tapping away on a new story with a coffee by her side.

 Originally from England, Lydia left with her sister in 2013, intending to travel Asia, Australia and New Zealand for 6 months before heading back to the UK.
 Two and a half years later; she’s firmly settled in the Southern Hemisphere and is proud to call Canberra home.

-Since starting at contentgroup, Lydia has produced content for clients including Brand Canberra, Events ACT and Pedal Power ACT.
+Since starting at contentgroup, Lydia has worked on the communication strategy and produced content for clients ranging from Brand Canberra, SafeWork NSW and Events ACT through to Riverview Group and Pedal Power ACT.
+Lydia also runs contentgroup’s monthly social media training.
 A dynamic writer, she loves the opportunity to be creative in her work.

 Lydia graduated from the University of Sussex with a Bachelor of Arts in History, before moving to Amsterdam for a year to complete a Masters in History (Genocide studies), where she produced a 30,000-word thesis on Western intervention practices in the Rwandan and Darfur genocides.
 She is passionate about equality, writing frequently on the subject and has regularly volunteered for Amnesty International and the Red Cross.